 While Israel is applying UAV tech to such mundane tasks as reading water meters, Iran has once again made the world shudder by introducing a drone that can deliver a deadly payload to targets a thousand kilometers away.

-Apparently, Iran is dead set on playing catch up when it comes to high technology systems that include the usual assortment of missiles, submarines and now killer drones.
+Apparently, Iran is dead set on playing catch up when it comes to high technology systems that include the usual assortment of missiles, submarines, and now killer drones.
+This rapid development in military technology is part of a broader strategy to enhance Iran’s defense capabilities and assert its influence in the region.
+The Karar drone is a significant leap forward, showcasing Iran’s growing expertise in UAV technology.

 Latest Geeky Gadgets Deals